1. What kind of bike do I need?

 A standard of fitness is required to the point of being capable of spending continuous long days in the saddle.
 And an awareness of self-reliance and what that entails.

 It is not a race in the conventional sense.
 There is no prize for 1st, 2nd and 3rd.
-The winners get the kudos and bragging rights for being the fastest.
-Everyone else will be racing themselves, each other and the weather just to finish.
-Beat the rider in front or stay ahead of the rider behind.
-This race will inspire you to question your limits and give you the confidence that you are far more capable than you think, not just in cycling but in life.
-The prize is Adventure.
+The first at the finish get the kudos and bragging rights for being the fastest.
+Everyone else will be “racing” themselves, each other and the weather just to finish.
+This adventure will inspire you to question your limits and give you the confidence that you are far more capable than you think, not just in cycling but in life.
+The prize is an exceptional adventure.

 6. What do I need to pack?

 Be prepared for everything.
 Cold and rain in the mountains, probable snow, heat in lower regions.

 Online GPS tracking is not intended to ensure rider safety.
 It is for info-only, and validation of course compliance

 We succest to wear a helmet all time you ride on your bike.
 It’s in the riders responsibility, to check the local laws.

 9. How do i come to the start?